Laure- Catherine Bayers

 Rachel Pines is the recipient of the Elizabeth Muir Memorial Prize, Kitchener-Waterloo Chamber Orchestra Concerto Competition, and second prize winner of the New Zealand Aria Competition.
 She is the co-founder of Project Lieder, an ensemble that produces online song concerts.
 Currently based in Berlin, Germany, Rachel looks forward to singing for An Opera Odyssey in 2022.

 Trio Frizzante interprets songs from their new program,

-Mazurka from the Engadin and a tango from Argentina.
+Melodies and dances from Italy, France, Spain and tango from Argentina.

 The Trio creates an airy-lüpfiges sound during the performance,